ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab002.md

 In the lab02.js file start by declaring the key objects, including a variable for the analog pin number you will use (A0 or 0).
 Most of this is identical to Lab 1.

 {% highlight javascript %}
-// Define the Jonny Five and Particle-IO variables var five = require("johnny-five");
+// Define the Johnny Five and Particle-IO variables var five = require("johnny-five");
 var particle = require("particle-io");
 // Define the Johnny Five board as your Particle Photon